Bed Bug Pest Control

 Although they are hard to detect, there are ways to prevent bed bugs from entering and nesting in your home, below are some preventative measures that you can take to avoid having bed bugs take over your home.

-- Inspect your clothing and accessories after you are done visiting heavily wooded areas.
+- Inspect your clothing and accessories after visiting heavily wooded areas.

 - Make sure to wash all clothing that you have worn when visiting any wooded or tall-grassy areas.

 Suppose you have performed all the preventative measures above, and you still suspect a bed bug infestation.
 In that case, we recommend contacting our team members at A-1 Bonded Termite, Inc. at (714) 502-9230.